 As a search engine and extension, and as an advertising publisher, we have various links on our site, including but not limited to search results and sponsored results.
 The SearchLock browser extension or search engine may also redirect your queries to DuckDuckGo.com or StartPage.com (other privacy-minded search providers) if the SearchLock service is offline or unavailable for any reason.

-In regards to the personal information submitted to us during use of our helpdesk and community areas, we follow generally accepted industry standards to protect the personally identifiable information submitted to us, both during transmission and once we receive it.
+In regards to the personal information submitted to us during use of our help desk, we follow generally accepted industry standards to protect the personally identifiable information submitted to us, both during transmission and once we receive it.
 No method of transmission over the Internet, or method of electronic storage, is 100% secure, however.
 Therefore, while we strive to use commercially acceptable means to protect your personal information, we cannot guarantee its absolute security.
 Additionally, we promise to never associate this information with your search behavior or usage of our extension.

-When you send comments, questions, suggestions, or feedback to SearchLock via email or within our Community Area or helpdesk, and include an email address and/or contact information SearchLock may use this information to respond to you.
+When you send comments, questions, suggestions, or feedback to SearchLock via email or help desk, and include an email address and/or contact information SearchLock may use this information to respond to you.
 SearchLock will not sell or disclose your contact information to any third parties.
 We may, however, occasionally send emails to community users with SearchLock company news.
 This service is opt-in and always includes the option to unsubscribe.

 If you would like access to your personal information to correct, update, or delete it, please contact us by emailing firstname.lastname@example.org or by mailing your request the contact information found below.